 Truck accidents caused by cellphone use in Pennsylvania are becoming more and more common.
 As phones become a more integral part of our lives, the temptation to use them behind the wheel only increases – even for professional truck operators.
 If you have been injured in an accident caused by a distracted operator, a Western PA texting while driving truck accident lawyer could help you pursue compensation.
-Reach out to a truck accident lawyer today.
+Reach out to a Western PA truck accident attorney today.

 State Statutes Regarding Texting and Driving

 According to state law 75 P.S. §3316, it is a crime for a driver to use a cellphone or an electronic device for anything other than making phone calls while a vehicle is in motion.
 This applies to sending, reading, or writing a message, and includes e-mail or any other written communications.

 Pennsylvania does not currently prohibit a driver having the phone in their hand as long as they are talking on it, not texting or browsing.
 With that said, it does not mean that a person can use a phone free of civil liability.
 Even though it is not a crime to be on the phone, it could still be considered an act of negligence in the civil sense.
 A truck driver who is distracted by a phone call may still be liable for causing a serious accident.

 What if the Plaintiff Was on Their Phone?

 The use of a cellphone by the plaintiff at the time of an accident will impact their ability to recover compensation.
 In most cases, the defendant will claim that the plaintiff was distracted and that the fault for the accident was partially or fully the plaintiff’s.

 The court then has to determine the degree of fault for each party.
 What percentage of the fault is attributable to the defendant?
 What percentage of the fault is attributable to the plaintiff?
 Anything that the plaintiff does is subject to scrutiny, and that would include speed, fatigue, intoxication, distractions, and use of a phone.